 This program requires a one-year commitment from the teen volunteer, and from his or her entire family, who must provide transportation, encouragement, support and cooperation.
 This program is a serious time commitment and Volunteens are expected to make this program a top priority during the year.

-- Willing to take a Tuberculosis Skin Test (PPD Type)
+- Be willing to take a Tuberculosis Skin Test (PPD Type)

-- Attend all five days of the mandatory training, June 1-5 (no makeup training will be offered).
+Attend all five days of the mandatory training, June 6-10 (no makeup training will be offered)

-- Wear appropriate attire at all times, which includes khaki bottoms, the provided Volunteen T-shirt, and name badge.
+Wear appropriate attire at all times, which includes khaki bottoms, closed toe shoes, the provided Volunteen T-shirt, and name badge

 Teens are expected to have: